Why Being Right Ruins Connection

 Impulse Control Isn’t a Moral Issue — It’s Wiring

-Brian Granneman Brian Granneman
+addiction, responsibility, recovery Brian Granneman addiction, responsibility, recovery Brian Granneman

 Impulse Control Isn’t a Moral Issue — It’s Wiring